leejo/javascript-packer-perl/README.md

 This module will break code that relies on ASI, see [https://github.com/leejo/javascript-packer-perl/issues/5](https://github.com/leejo/javascript-packer-perl/issues/5) for more information.

+This module uses regular expressions to parse the JavaScript so is prone to bugs and edge cases, especially when the JavaScript standard is updated

 Please report any bugs or feature requests through the web interface at [http://github.com/leejo/javascript-packer-perl/issues](http://github.com/leejo/javascript-packer-perl/issues).